Go-CP/SHPB-Analysis-Fork/README.md

 5. **View Plots and Analyze Results:**

     - After running the script, view the generated plots to analyze the results.
-    - The script will generate plots for filtered voltage data, Strain Rate-Time curve, stress-strain curve, and true stress-strain curve.
+    - The script will generate plots for filtered voltage-time, strain rate-time curve, stress-strain curve, and true stress-strain curve.

 ## Explanation for Stress-Strain Calculation in SHPB Experiment